tigerinanenet/cognac/README.md

 Welcome to the `cognac` repo!

 Cognac is a script that will automatically try and [Dive for treasure](https://kol.coldfront.net/thekolwiki/index.php/I_Refuse!).
 The script should work regardless of your loadout.
 However, it _really_ likes non-combat skills and equipment.
-It is up to you to determine whether or not the script is right for you.
+It is up to you to determine whether or not the script will turn a profit.

 To squeeze the most juice out of this script, run the script with as many clanmates as you can!
 By yourself, `cognac` averages one [I Refuse](https://kol.coldfront.net/thekolwiki/index.php/I_Refuse!) for every 30 adventures spent.
 With three clanmates, you will dive about once every _10_ adventures.
 That means _three times as much cognac_!